Atticus29/pcc_biology_212/syllabus.md

 ### Lab

 Please note that the order of the labs doesn't necessarily follow the order of their occurrence in the lab manual!

+A *living* version of the lab schedule can be found [here](https://docs.google.com/spreadsheets/d/1lDoGvZlIAXzuDOBRbc7qdTrJZ6RqBq-TsUkufcoK5DY/edit?usp=sharing).
+Please refer to this version for the course.

+TODO

 |Date (Monday)|Week|Topics (Wed) |Reading Due Upon Start of Lab|In Class Assignment|Graded Items Due Upon Start of Wednesday Lab (unless otherwise specified)|
 |:---:|:---:|:---:|:---:|:---:|:---:|